hencefarthing/hencefarthing.github.io/_posts/2020/08/2020-08-03-never-going-back-to-ok.md

 excerpt: On being OK and normalizing hard times.
 ---

 What does "OK" mean?
-I was talking to my great friend[^friend? cousin? whatever] Becca about this recently, and the convensation moved on before we came up with a definition.
+I was talking to my great friend[^2] Becca about this recently, and the convensation moved on before we came up with a definition.
 But Becca did have interesting things to say about how we use "OK" these days.
 And I think its time that we stop saying "OK" all together.

-The way that most people use "OK" most of the time[^ citation needed] is as part of a ritual greeting:
+The way that most people use "OK" most of the time[^1] is as part of a ritual greeting:
 > "hello.
 How are you?"
 > "I'm OK, how about you?"
 > "Oh, I'm fine"